Levels Of Anxiety

 What are the 6 types of anxiety disorders?

 The six major forms of anxiety disorders include specific phobia, social anxiety disorder, agoraphobia, generalized anxiety disorder, panic disorder, and separation anxiety disorder.

 What is considered extreme anxiety?

 Severe anxiety involves a range of symptoms, one of which is intrusive and extreme worrying that disturbs day-to-day functioning.
-Other indications include fatigue, trouble concentrating and sleeping, restlessness, muscle tension, irritability, and agitation.
+Other indications include fatigue, trouble concentrating and sleeping, restlessness, muscle tension, heart palpitations, irritability, and agitation.

 How can I beat anxiety?

 - Talk to a trusted person if you need to vent it out.

 - Avoid too much caffeine.

 - Keep in mind that it’s okay to say no.